-§2B3.3.
-This section applies only to blackmail and similar forms of extortion where there clearly is no threat of violence to person or property.
-"Blackmail" is defined as a threat to disclose a violation of United States law unless money or some other item of value is given.
-It is proscribed by 18 U.S.C. § 873, which provides for a maximum one-year term of imprisonment.
-Extortionate threats to injure a reputation, or other threats that are less serious than those covered by §2B3.2, may also be prosecuted under 18 U.S.C. § 875-877.
+1. This section applies only to blackmail and similar forms of extortion where there clearly is no threat of violence to person or property.
+"Blackmail" (18 U.S.C. § 873) is defined as a threat to disclose a violation of United States law unless money or some other item of value is given.

+Background: Under 18 U.S.C. § 873, the maximum term of imprisonment authorized for blackmail is one year.
+Extortionate threats to injure a reputation, or other threats that are less serious than those covered by §2B3.2, may also be prosecuted under 18 U.S.C. §§ 875-877, which carry higher maximum sentences.